Travel.State.Gov > International Travel > Learn About Your Destination > New Zealand International Travel Information

 See our webpage on help for U.S. victims of crime overseas.

-Adventure Sports: Many tourists come to New Zealand to participate in extreme adventure sports, such as bungee jumping, sky diving, hiking, rappelling, climbing, motorcycling, and kayaking.
-Injuries and death can result from participating in such activities.
-You should use caution and common sense when engaging in adventure sports.
+Adventure Sports: Injuries and death can result from participating in extreme adventure sports, such as bungee jumping, sky diving, hiking, rappelling, climbing, motorcycling, and kayaking.
+Use caution and common sense when engaging in these activities.
 Make sure you have travel medical insurance and that it covers your sport.
-See our section on Medical Insurance below.

 Visit the New Zealand Department of Conservation website for advice and direction on how to safely and legally hike, bike, etc. in New Zealand.